0xSR42/notes/notes-on-economics.md

 # Notes on Economics

 Socialist economies are more peaceful, as they cater to needs of more people.
+But crony socialism can creep into institutions, corrupting them in the process.

 Free market capitalism rewards hard work and smart work alike, but malevolent actors can cheat to their advantage.